xsscx/srd/code/registers/Readme.md

 Please contribute Code and Knowledge into the Public Domain.

+The Code is CopyPasta from Sven Peter and I'm in the process of (slowly) refactoring the Code for iOS and the SRD.
+If you have ideas, or Code, and want to help get results, please make a PR, Issue or Discussion.

+Thank You

 iPhone 11 Register Tests
 =========
 CAVEAT: User = root and I'm Side-loading executable code onto the device with arbitrary entitlements at the same permission level as Apple operating system components.